Rmittal21/n-frontend/README.md

 N frontend is a kickstart for all my latest webprojects.
 This setup contains the latest CSS helpers, jQuery plugins and basic markup.

 ###Preview

 http://ruttennicky.github.io/n-frontend/

+###GULP
+New!
+N frontend comes with gulp.

+Gulp takes care of:
+- SASS compiling (one time, no watch yet)

 ###jQuery